wiwi1999/danube-pontoon-map/metadata.md

 Attribution for the City of Vienna dataset:

-> Datenquelle: Stadt Wien – data.wien.gv.at
+> Stadt Wien – data.wien.gv.at

 Attribution for the GIP dataset:

-> Datenquelle: ÖVDAT/GIP.at – Graphenintegrations-Plattform Österreich
+> ÖVDAT/GIP.at – Graphenintegrations-Plattform Österreich

 This derived dataset includes changes to the original data.
 It was enriched with field-collected observations, additional attributes, photos, and spatial analysis results.